Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \dot{Q}^{a}_{consumed} =  \sum_{i \in I^a_{in}} \dot{Q}^{a}_{i} -  \sum_{i \in I^a_{out}} \dot{Q}^{a}_{i} - \dot{Q}^{a}_{loss} \;\; \forall a \in A_{storage}.

-The consumed heat of the storage assets is equated to the change change in stored heat, :math:`\dot{Q}^{a}_{stored}`:
+The consumed heat of the storage assets is equated to the change in stored heat, :math:`\dot{Q}^{a}_{stored}`:

 .. math::
     :label: eq:stored_heat

     \dot{Q}^{a}_{consumed} = \dot{Q}^{a}_{stored} \;\; \forall a \in A_{storage}

-Like the source and demand assets the storage needs equality constraints relating the outgoing flow to the thermal power.
+Like the source and demand assets, the storage needs equality constraints relating the outgoing flow to the thermal power.
 Unlike the demand and source the outgoing flow can be either on the in or out port depending whether the storage is charging or discharging.
 The default convention is that charging indicates positive flow, therefore :math:`\delta_{dir}` can be used as an integer for charging/discharging.
 Equations :eq:`eq:storage_heat2discharge1` and :eq:`eq:storage_heat2discharge2` are active during charging, and during discharging,